 - kidney damage

 - damage to the inner ear (especially large doses)

 - inflammation of the blood vessels (vasculitis)

 Postmarketing side effects of Vancomycin reported include:

-- Ototoxicity: Hearing loss associated intravenous administration (most cases had coexisting renal impairment or pre-existing hearing loss, or were coadministered an ototoxic drug), poor balance (vertigo), dizziness, and ringing in the ears (tinnitus)
+- Ototoxicity: Hearing loss associated intravenous administration (most cases had a coexisting renal impairment or pre-existing hearing loss, or were coadministered an ototoxic drug), poor balance (vertigo), dizziness, and ringing in the ears (tinnitus)

 - Hematopoietic: Reversible neutropenia, thrombocytopenia

-- Miscellaneous: allergic reaction (anaphylaxis), drug fever, chills, nausea, eosinophilia, rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and vasculitis
+- Miscellaneous: an allergic reaction (anaphylaxis), drug fever, chills, nausea, eosinophilia, rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and vasculitis

 This document does not contain all possible side effects and others may occur.
 Check with your physician for additional information about side effects.